klenth/intro-git/README.md

 concurrently, everyone after the first will likely need to fetch and pull to get teammates' contributions before you are able to push their own.)

+When this step is done, everyone should fetch and pull; you should see all teammates' files.

 ## 3. Make a new branch

 In GitHub, each team member should make their own branch named after themself.